 When you start taking HIV medicines, your immune system may get stronger.
 If you or your child have certain infections that are hidden in your body, such as pneumonia or tuberculosis, you may notice new symptoms when your body tries to fight them.
 Tell your doctor right away if you or your child notice any changes in health.

 This medicine may cause you to have excess body fat.
 Tell your doctor if you or your child notice changes in your body shape, such as an increased amount of fat in the upper back and neck, or around the chest and stomach area, or a loss of fat from the legs, arms, and face.

 This medicine may increase your risk of having a heart attack.
 This is more likely to occur if you smoke or already have heart disease, high blood pressure, or high cholesterol or fats in the blood.
-Call your doctor right away if you have chest pain or discomfort, nausea, pain or discomfort in the arms, jaw, back or neck, shortness of breath, sweating, or vomiting.
+Call your doctor right away if you have chest pain or discomfort, nausea, pain or discomfort in the arms, jaw, back or neck, trouble breathing, sweating, or vomiting.
 These could be symptoms of a heart attack.

 This medicine will not keep you from giving HIV to your partner during sex.
 Make sure you understand and practice safe sex, such as using latex condoms, even if your partner also has HIV.
 Do not share needles, toothbrushes, and razor blades with anyone.